 Students in our graduate programs have the option of pursuing a thesis or a non-thesis route.
 The thesis option is encouraged for students who are interested in pursuing doctoral studies in the future and those that have some field experience and would like some concentrated time to study some aspect of language or culture under the direction of one of our field experienced thesis supervisors.
 Most students spend approximately one year researching for and writing their thesis, including the revision process.
 Each thesis culminates in an oral defense.

-In order to aid students in their research endeavours, CanIL helps to arrange research grants to help students with travel costs and other costs that might be associated with their research.
-These grants are arranged on a case by case basis.
+In order to aid students in their research endeavours, CanIL helps arrange research grants to help students with travel costs and other costs that might be associated with their research.
+These grants are arranged on a case-by-case basis.

 With our faculties current involvement with active language programs around the world, there are limited opportunities for students to be involved in mentored language development activities to help them gain skills in various linguistic and literacy specialties.

-Every 3-5 weeks during the school year, faculty, students, and visiting scholars have the opportunity to present their latest linguistic research to their peers and colleagues.
+Every 2 to 3 weeks during the school year, faculty, students, and visiting scholars have the opportunity to present their latest linguistic research to their peers and colleagues.
 Come, grab a refreshment, and prepare to have your linguistic horizons expanded.